 Significant business disruptions can vary in their scope, such as emergencies affecting only a single building housing our firm, the business district where our firm is located, the city where we are located, or the whole region.
 Within each of these areas, the severity of the disruption can also vary from minimal to severe.
 In a disruption to only our firm or a building housing our firm, we will transfer our operations to an emergency-ready local site, moving a select group of trained employees and expecting to recover and resume business within four hours.
 Ina disruption affecting our business district, city, or region, we will move appropriate staff to a site outside of the affected area to be able to communicate with Pershing on behalf of our clients.
 In either situation, we plan to continue in business, transferring operations to our clearing firm if necessary.
-If the significant business disruption is so severe that it prevents us from remaining in business, our clearing firm is one of the largest financial institutions in the world, assuring our customer's prompt access to their funds and securities.
+If the significant business disruption is so severe that it prevents us from remaining in business, our clearing firm, Pershing LLC, is a subsidiary of one of the largest and longest standing financial institutions in the world, Bank of New York Mellon, assuring our customer's prompt access to their funds and securities.